kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   Listening on 127.0.0.1:9545
   ```
-We are provided with a mnemonic that is associated with our test account as well as some details about our development blockchain.
-Now that the blockchain is running in the background we need to test our contract by starting a new session.
+We see a mnemonic that is associated with our test account as well as details about our development blockchain.
+Now we're going to start a new session and test our contract.
 Open up your other terminal.

   `$ zos session --network local --from 0x1df62f291b2e969fb0849d99d9ce41e2f137006e --expires 3600`

-We've began a session with the local network and we're using a default sender address as well as an expiry to indicate how long the session will run for.
+We've began a session with the local network.
+We're using a default sender address and we specify an expiry time for how long the session will run for.

-Finally we can deploy our contract.
+Our contract is ready to deploy.

   `$ zos push`

 Note: If you get a message at any point saying "A network name must be provided to execute the requested action" it means that our session expired.
-Simply run the **zos session** command from above and try again from where you left off.
+Run the **zos session** command from above and try again from where you left off.

 That's it!
-Our contract was successfully deployed to the local network from the default address.
+Our contract is successfully deployed to the local network from the default address.
 If you look at your ganache terminal you will see details about the deployment.
-As well, in our project folder a new file was created.
-It should be called **zos.dev-"network id".json** It contains all the information about your project on this network.
+In our project folder there is a new file called **zos.dev-"network id".json** It contains all the information about your project on this network.

 ## Upgrading

 The contract we created is now deployed to our local network and we want to upgrade it.
 Normally this would be impossible but with ZeppelinOS we have the ability to do this.

 Before we upgrade, to make sure there are no errors later on, we're going to compile our contract.